 For a really effective horror story, have an intelligent, sentient monster do something horrifying happen to a helpless protagonist’s loved ones and then trap them in a situation where they can’t escape or fight.
 But to take the story to the next level (and freak out your audience), have the monster psychologically torture the protagonist.

 Wow.
 That was intense.
-Here’s a video of someone being a goofball cop in 1940’s Los Angeles
+Let’s calm down with someone being a goofball cop in 1940’s Los Angeles.